-Other income, net, in the first quarter of 2018 increased primarily due to (i) the recognition of unrealized gains on equity securities and (ii) increased interest income earned on debt securities due to higher average investment balances.
+Other income (expense), net, in the second quarter and first half of 2018 increased primarily due to (i) the recognition of unrealized gains on equity securities and (ii) increased interest income earned on available-for-sale debt securities due to higher average investment balances.
 In the first quarter of 2018, we adopted Accounting Standards Update (ASU) 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities, as of January 1, 2018, which requires us to measure equity investments at fair value with changes in fair value recognized in net income; previously, such changes in fair value were recognized in Other comprehensive income (loss).